 The hike retraces to the Plunge Basin Trail, continuing its journey to the gorge floor.
 The trail descends a set of steep wood stairs before switching back to the south, passing under a towering, steep-walled rock outcrop.
 The hike reaches the Linville Gorge floor at 3 miles, catching a frosty winter view of the whitewater-filled Plunge Basin below the lower waterfall.

 Departing the Plunge Basin, the hike flips in reverse, retracing its outbound steps on the Plunge Basin Trail and making a nearly unrelenting climb to the gorge rim.
 The steady climb is a great workout, and it’s pleasant in colder Winter months, especially compared to the heat of the summer.
 The hike reaches the visitor center at 3.75 miles, doubling back through the breezeway and over the bridge.
 The trail hikes downriver and reaches the winter spur at 4.2 miles.
 The hike turns right, climbing the winter spur trail to return to the USFS trailhead, and completing the hike.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

 Explore the gorge’s exceptional beauty throughout the year.
 Our Linville Gorge Adventure Guide covers our favorite hiking trails and camping spots in this ruggedly beautiful outdoor wonderland.

-Linville Falls: Winter Access Trail: Directions & Details
+Linville Falls: Winter Access Trail Map, Directions & Details

 Free parking is available at the USFS trailhead, accessed from a gravel road off HWY 183 in Linville Falls, NC.